 With the advent of at-home treatment options, teeth whitening addiction is a growing problem.
 Patients with this addition, sometimes referred to as "bleachorexia," never feel that their smile is white enough.
 As a result, they continually whiten their teeth without the approval of their dentists.
 Sometimes, they will visit several dentists, hiding their past whitening treatment from each practitioner.
 In other cases, they will use over-the-counter whitening products, many of which contain unsafe levels of peroxide.
 Eventually they strip away the enamel from their teeth.
 They may also have chemical burns on their soft tissues.
 They may even have irritated sinus passages from constantly breathing in the bleach fumes.
 Again, these risks are rare, and they are typically associated with over-whitening or improper whitening.

 Although teeth whitening rarely causes long term damage, temporary sensitivity is not uncommon.
 If you experience any discomfort following your treatment, your dentist can often help you to minimize irritation.

 Dental sensitivity is the most common side effect of teeth whitening.
 It will typically dissipate within a few days of your treatment.
 While there is no way to predict who may develop the condition, certain patients face a higher risk for post-whitening sensitivity.
 You are more likely to experience this side effect if you:

 - Notice changes in the sensitivity of your teeth following a hygienic cleaning

-- Usage of an ill-fitting bleaching tray
+- Using an ill-fitting bleaching tray

 - Overuse of a whitening agent